Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/01/kentico-marketing-automation-finishes-without-sending-email.md

     - 'Content Management'
 tags:
     - Kentico
+description: Troubleshooting tip for Kentico Marketing Automation where unconnected steps in the visual designer can silently fail to execute.
 ---

 I found this problem while investigating a marketing automation issue in Kentico.
 The problem reported was that the standard abandoned basket feature wasn’t sending the configured email.
 I must admit, my first checks were to ensure the SMTP configuration was correct – and that the scheduled task within Kentico was running.
 The actual fix was much simpler.